hartwigmedical/platinum/README.md

 - We map every FASTQ lane to the reference genome in parallel, so consolidating into less lanes (for instance, after converting back from BAM) will increase runtime.
 - We use [pre-emptible VMs](https://cloud.google.com/compute/docs/instances/preemptible) to save cost.
 These can be pre-empted (stopped and reclaimed) by Google, adding to the total runtime.
 The pipeline will handle pre-emptions and its well worth it for the cost impact.
 - New projects and GCP accounts are constrained by small quotas.
-You can request to (raise them through the console)[https://cloud.google.com/compute/quotas].
+You can request to [raise them through the console](https://cloud.google.com/compute/quotas]).

 ## Running Platinum